Wind Generated Power

 enroll in the program are paying for the turbine projects through

 a wind energy premium rate of .3¢ per kWh.
 As a result, the Infinity Renewable Energy

 program is self-supporting.

-How will the wind energy be
+How will the renewable energy be

 delivered to my home, farm, school or business?

 turbines flows into the Minnkota/NMPA joint transmission system,